moldach/project-directory/README.md

 -   A `bin` folder is not required for `R` projects
 -   Scripts should be kept in the `R` directory.
-Ideally you should have one script to run eveything if possible in the main directory or a `Makefile`
+Ideally you should have one script to run everything if possible in the main directory or a `Makefile`
 -   A `man` directory that contains the manual (*i.e.* documentation) for the use of the functions in your package (*optional directory if using `roxygen2`, you should!*)
--   Github is not designed for hosting large datasets, either host them externally or provide a small-sample dataset that people can try out the techniques without having to runn very expensive computations
+-   Github is not designed for hosting large data sets, either host them externally or provide a small-sample data set that people can try out the techniques without having to run very expensive computations

-Create `New Project` with `RStudio` (*e.g.* hsapiens-snps) and then create the subfolders
+Create `New Project` with `RStudio` (*e.g.* hsapiens-snps) and then create the sub folders

 ``` r
 folder_names <- c("data/raw", "data/tidy", "refs", "R", "analysis", "figures", "man")